tyleratk/twitter-sentiment/README.md

 ## Collecting Data
 I collected my data using twitter's streaming API.
 Over the course of about a week I collected a total of 800k tweets that were sent out from the United States.
+After receiving a tweet from the API, I parsed it to pull out only the data I wanted, the text, time, location, etc and saved it to a mongo database.
 #### Cleaning Data
 In order to get my data ready for any type of exploratory analysis or modeling I used regex to:
 - Remove links